-The ash pan is best emptied by pulling a waste bag over the pan, tipping it and then carefully pulling it out of the bag.
+It is easiest to empty the ash pan by pulling a plastic bag over it, turning it upside down and then carefully removing it from the bag.
 Ashes are disposed of via the domestic waste collection.

 Please note that there may be embers in the ashes for up to 24 hours after the fire has gone out!